decodewithdeepak/node-js/0_notes/node-js-notes.md

 ### 6.3 File Uploads with Multer

-Multer is a middleware for handling `multipart/form-data`, which is used for uploading files.
-It is written on top of the busboy library by Felix Geisendörfer.
+Multer is a Node.js middleware for handling `multipart/form-data`, which is used for uploading files.
+It is written on top of the busboy library and provides a simple way to handle file uploads in Express.js applications.

 #### Features

 - Upload single or multiple files
-- Limit file size and type
-- Store files in memory or on disk
+- Store files on disk with custom naming
-- Rename files during upload
+- Access uploaded files via URL
-- Handle file uploads in forms
+- Simple form-based file uploads
+- File metadata and path information

 #### Technologies Used

 - **Node.js**: Backend runtime environment
 - **Express.js**: Web framework for Node.js
 - **Multer**: Middleware for handling file uploads
+- **EJS**: Templating engine for rendering views

 #### Project Structure

 ```
 file-upload/
 ├── uploads/
+├── views/
+│   └── homepage.ejs
-├── app.js
+├── index.js
 └── package.json
 ```